ridvan-kahraman/industrial-fullstack-roadmap/wiki/bug_report.md

 ---
 Name: 🐞 Bug Report
-About: Report a Bug or Broken Element in the Roadmap or Content
+About: Report a bug or broken element in the roadmap or content
 Title: "[Bug] "
 Labels: Bug
 Assignees: ''

 ---
+# Bug Report

 ## 🐛 Describe the Bug
 What happened?
 What did you expect to happen?